 Call Back: To Akane and [male] Ranma's first encounter, twice: Shinnosuke running into Akane in the bath (confirming his identity to her) and Kiima posing as Akane walking in on Ranma in the exact same pose and angles as in the introductory chapter.

-Calling Your Attacks: Almost entirely spoofed in the manga: nearly every attack, no matter how minor or improvised, has some sort of name.
+Almost entirely spoofed in the manga: nearly every attack, no matter how minor or improvised, has some sort of name.
 The Saotome school even has a named 'attack' that consists of running away until you can think of something else.
 But it's also played straight, particularly with Ranma and Ryoga's most devastating attacks.

-Not to mention The Crouch of the Wild Tiger — a "maneuver" that has the martial artist dropping on all fours and begging for mercy from the "target".
+There's also The Crouch of the Wild Tiger — a "maneuver" that has the martial artist dropping on all fours and begging for mercy from the "target".

 Even better is the Howl of the Demon Dog, where the user slides backwards and shouts that he doesn't care that he's been beaten.
 Ranma quickly renamed it the Whine of the Beaten Dog.